karimarttila/karimarttila.github.io/_posts/2019-02-11-creating-aws-ecs-using-fargate.md

 ### Introduction

-I previously created infrastructure for running Docker containers in the AWS Kubernetes managed service ([EKS](https://aws.amazon.com/eks/) — see the blog article: “[Creating AWS Elastic Container Service for Kubernetes (EKS) the Right Way](https://medium.com/@kari.marttila/creating-aws-elastic-container-service-for-kubernetes-eks-the-right-way-9fd7ef4a66f1)”).
+I previously created infrastructure for running Docker containers in the AWS Kubernetes managed service ([EKS](https://aws.amazon.com/eks/) — see the blog article: [Creating AWS Elastic Container Service for Kubernetes (EKS) the Right Way]({% post_url 2019-01-18-creating-aws-elastic-container-service-for-kubernetes-eks-the-right-way %}).
 Now I wanted to see if creating a Docker runtime using AWS [ECS](https://aws.amazon.com/ecs/) — Elastic Container Service is going to be as simple.
 It turned out not to be quite that simple and let’s see why.

 I created this demonstration for my new unit: Tieto / Application Services / Public Cloud, and therefore the demonstration can be found in the Public Cloud team’s [Github repository](https://github.com/tieto-pc/aws-ecs-fargate-demo).